ajwills72/rminr/docs/intro-rstudio.md

-# Introduction to R Studio
+# Introduction to RStudio
 _Andy Wills_

 ## Getting RStudio
-Before you can use RStudio, you have to get it on to your computer.
+Before you can use RStudio, you have to get it running on your computer.
 Here's how:

-**Plymouth University computer room** - RStudio is already on these machines.
-Skip to __Running RStudio__, below.

-**Web browser** - You can use RStudio through a web browser on any laptop or desktop, anywhere in the world that has a good internet connection.
-Go to [www.ronline.org](http://www.ronline.org) and log on.
-You can request a free account from a demonstrator in class, and you'll get one immediately.
-Outside class, email andy@willslab.co.uk.
-If emailing, allow two working days for a response.
+**Web browser** (recommended) - If you are a current Psychology student or staff member at Plymouth University, you can use RStudio through a web browser on any laptop or desktop, anywhere in the world that has a good internet connection.
+Go to [RStudio Plymouth](https://rstudio.plymouth.ac.uk) and log on, using the username and password you have been given.

-**Install on your own machine** - Alternatively, you can install RStudio on your own machine.
-It's completely free, and will probably take around 30 minutes.
+**Install on your own machine** - Alternatively, you can install RStudio on your own laptop or desktop.
+It's completely free, and will probably take around 30 minutes to install.
 Follow these [step-by-step instructions](install-rstudio.md).

-## Running RStudio
+## Using RStudio
-You run RStudio like you would run any other application (e.g. Word).
 You'll be greeted with a screen that looks something like this:

 ![RStudio on first opening](pics/rstudio-new.png)